 Welcome to Koh Mak – Thailand’s Family Island

 Koh Mak ( or Koh Maak in some guides ) is located in the Marine National Park in Eastern Thailand, around 40Km from the Trat coast and 20Km south of Koh Chang.
 It is around 16km², too big to walk around but easy to see by bicycle.
 The roads are very quiet as there isn’t a vehicle ferry to the island.
 Koh Mak is also relatively unknown.
 This means that it isn’t over run by package tours and and is still a well kept secret for most travelers.

 Koh Chang is growing every year with more and more shophouses, bars, restaurants and nightclubs.
 Whereas development on Koh Mak is limited to small restaurants, minimarts and a few resorts.
 It’s growing but at a much slower pace.

 Koh Mak is a quiet location for people who are looking for a relaxing holiday.
 If you are looking for long deserted beaches then you’ll find them on Koh Mak.
 There aren’t any jetskis or beer bars.
 So it isn’t for someone looking for an alternative to Phuket or Pattaya.
 The island has beautiful nature which is perfect for hiking trips.
 There is also a diving school where you can book diving and snorkeling trips.
 The nearby Marine Park has the best selection of marine life Thailand has to offer.

 Activities on offer include diving – there are a couple of PADI certified dive centres, snorkelling, kayaking, Muay Thai and cycling on the many tracks and trails that lead to remote beaches.
 Or you could just laze by the beach or get a traditional Thai massage.

 Koh Mak resorts and bungalows are located mainly on the beaches of Ao Kao and Ao Suan Yai.
 Popular resorts include Seavana, Koh Mak Resort, Lazy Day and Big Easy.
-All offering a different type of ambience and catering to different types of visitor.
-There isn’t a large choice of budget accommodation but you’ll find a friendly welcome and good value rooms at small resorts and guesthouses such as Thaidaho Vista or Koh Mak Holiday bungalows.
+All offering a different type of ambiance and catering to different types of visitor.
+There isn’t a large choice of budget accommodation but you’ll find a friendly welcome and good value rooms at numerous small resorts and guesthouses.